Google Directory: Main page

 The main page had links to the 16 main categories, along with the World and Kids and Teens links.
 There was a search box on top that allowed users to search the Google Directory.
 On top of that was the slogan in green letters: "The web organized by topic into categories."
 On top of that were links to other Google services.

 Main category pages

 Each main category page had links to sub-main category pages in alphabetical order, as well as a search box on top of it.
 Each sub-category entry is followed by a number that gives the number of items in that sub-category.
 Sub-categories would be created as needed, and eventually the user would get to a page with no more subcategories.
 Each page might have links to related categories.
 Some links were redirects to other pages.

 World link

 The World link had the names of languages.
 If the user clicked on one, they would be taken to a version of the directory in that language.

-Kids and Teens

-As the name states, it had pages for kids and teens.
-It was completely disconnected from the rest of the directory, so if you clicked it by accident, you would have to press the back button on your web browser.

-Connection with the Open Directory Project

-The Google Directory was completely built upon the Open Directory Project.
-Google integrated its PageRank system and its search system into it.
-Everything was green.
-There were links on the bottom so that the user could contribute to it.